allgreed/presentation-git/think-like-git.md

 ### What we want
 - Reviewing particular version
+- Review changes between versions
 - Marking special points in time
-- Separating groups of changes
+- Separating groups of versions

 ### Before we begin